Te Hāpua: Halswell Centre is located at 341 Halswell Road.

 Te Hāpua Halswell Summer Pool

-The Te Hāpua Halswell Summer Pool is open until Sunday 26 March 2017.
+The Te Hāpua Halswell Summer Pool is open during the summer months.

 Te Kete Wānanga o Ōtūmatua